alvine2200/Mpesa_stk_push/README.md

 # Mpesa_stk_push
-Laravel code for Mpesa package Integration
+Laravel code for Mpesa package Integration.
+Its easier and Fast to configure and work with.
+Install dependency as prescribed by https://github.com/safaricom/mpesa-php-sdk .